eranpeer/FakeIt/README.md

 Verify(mock[&SomeInterface::foo].Using(1));
 ```

-Checkout the [Quickstart](https://github.com/eranpeer/FakeIt/wiki/Quickstart) for many more exmples!
+Checkout the [Quickstart](https://github.com/eranpeer/FakeIt/wiki/Quickstart) for many more examples!

 ## Features
 * Very simple & API based on the expressiveness of C++11.